Former Govs. Kean, Florio and Other Coastal and Ocean Champions to Be Honored October 9 at Monmouth University

 The Champion of the Ocean Awards were established in 2005 to honor individuals who have helped ensure coasts and oceans are clean, safe, sustainably managed and preserved for the benefit and enjoyment of future generations.
 Past honorees include former Secretary of Defense and CIA Director Leon Panetta, ocean explorer Robert Ballard, marine biologist Sylvia Earle, oceanographer Jean-Michael Cousteau, and former New Jersey Gov. Christine Todd Whitman.

-The reception will take place from 5:30 to 8 p.m. at historic Wilson Hall.
+The reception will take place from 5:30 to 8 p.m. at the historic Great Hall.
 The cost is $100 for individual tickets, with proceeds to benefit the UCI and student research scholarships.
-For tickets and more information, click here or contact Doris Meyer at firstname.lastname@example.org or (732) 263-5662.
+Event information is available online or you may contact Doris Meyer at email@example.com or 732-263-5662.

 Monmouth University has named Randall S. Abate its inaugural Rechnitz Family Urban Coast Institute Endowed Chair in Marine and Environmental Law and Policy.
 In this new position, Abate will conduct research and teach courses on environmental, climate change, marine and coastal, animal, and constitutional law and policy.

 Abate will serve as a tenured professor in the Political Science and Sociology Department while also being affiliated with the Urban Coast Institute (UCI).
 He joins the Monmouth faculty with 24 years of full-time teaching experience at six U.S. law schools, most recently from 2009-2018 at Florida A&M University College of Law in Orlando.